pritytewary/urban-app/README.md

 - [x] `/professional/bookings/[id]/approve` - POST - Approve, Cancel, Complete
 - [x] `/professional/bookings/[id]/cancel` - POST - Approve, Cancel, Complete
 - [x] `/professional/bookings/[id]/completed` - POST - Approve, Cancel, Complete

+---

+### In this Routes what you can do

+- Customer can register and login with token
+- Customer can book a Service
+- Customer can cancel a booking
+- Customer can change a Service date
+- Cusomer can update a Service
+- Professional can register and login with token
+- Professional can add a Service
+- Professional get all bookings
+- professional can cancel a booking
+- Professional can confirm a booking